Office Reader

 Use Word, WPS, or another external editor when the source document needs to be changed.

-Keep original Word files in the vault, open them for reading, and create Markdown summary notes for long-term knowledge management.
+Keep original Office files in the vault, open them for reading, and create Markdown summary notes for long-term knowledge management.

 This keeps the original document format intact while bringing summaries, decisions, tasks, and quotes into your Obsidian workflow.